kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/preflight_validation.md

 For each module, you will find the following fields:

 1. Verification status - true or false, validated or not
-2. Status reason - verbal explanation reagrding the status.
+2. Status reason - verbal explanation regarding the status.
 Why it is not validated, etc'
 3. Verification stage - describe the validation stage being executed (Image, Build, Sign)
-4. Last transition time - the tinme of the last update to the status
+4. Last transition time - the time of the last update to the status

 ## Preflight validation stages per Module